 [Definition: Machine Testable: There is a known algorithm (regardless of whether that algorithm is known to be implemented in tools) that will determine, with complete reliability, whether the technique has been implemented or not.
 Probabilistic algorithms are not sufficient.]

 [Definition: Reliably Human Testable: The technique can be tested by human inspection and it is believed that at least 80% of knowledgeable human evaluators would agree on the conclusion.
+Tests done by people who understand the guidelines should get the same results testing the same content for the same success criteria.
 The use of probabilistic machine algorithms may facilitate the human testing process but this does not make it machine testable.]

 [Definition: Not Reliably Testable: The technique is subject to human inspection but it is not believed that at least 80% of knowledgeable human evaluators would agree on the conclusion.]

 [Definition: Testable Statement: An assertion of the proper application of a technique that can be evaluated as either passed or failed.]